 When we asked /r/fifa about what minutes people experienced more goals in, we got more answers, including intervals.

-Thus, people seem to agree that there are absolutely clear and blatant patterns in regards to when goals are scored, but apparently less so when it comes to what those patterns are.
+Thus, people seem to agree that there are absolutely clear and blatant patterns in regards to when goals are scored, but apparently less so when it comes to how those patterns look.

 Another observation is that none of the people quoted above provide an answer to the million dollar question these allegations raise: